 In this article, we will be breaking down the various types of batteries and more importantly how to charge, maintain and improve their life-span.
 There won't be any talks about eliquid, vape juices or even vape liquid.
 For more information on these, you could check out our article here, but as always, a trip to one of our vape shops in London could be even more helpful.

-As always though, we try to cater to all different vapers across the UK and the world in fact, so whether you are just deciding on making the switch from smoking traditional cigarettes to starting to use e-cigarettes, here at UK ECIG STORE we've got you covered!
+As always though, we try to cater to all different vapers across the UK and the world in fact, so whether you are just deciding on making the switch from smoking traditional cigarettes to starting to use e-cigarettes, here at the UK ECIG STORE vape shop we've got you covered!